Sex Compulsions Treatment

 While the direct cause of sexual compulsive disorders is not fully known, the following are some of the potential causes:

-- An imbalance of natural brain chemicals.
-Certain chemicals in your brain (neurotransmitters) such as serotonin, dopamine and norepinephrine help regulate your mood.
+• An imbalance of natural brain chemicals.
+Certain chemicals in your brain (known as neurotransmitters) such as serotonin, dopamine and norepinephrine help regulate your mood.
 High levels may be related to compulsive sexual behavior.

-- Changes in brain pathways.
-Compulsive sexual behavior may be an addiction that causes a change in the brain’s neural circuits, especially in the reinforcement centers of the brain.
+• Changes in brain pathways.
+Compulsive sexual behavior may be an addiction that causes a change in the neural circuits of the brain, especially in the reinforcement centers of the brain.
 Like other addictions, increased sexual content and stimulation are typically required over time in order to gain satisfaction or relief.

 Treatment